 Here's the XP shortcut icon, so once you remove the 11 shortcut arrow in the next step, you can put the arrows on all of your other shortcuts with GIMP, or somethin'.
 Have lots of fun with that one.

-I also don't use Internet Explorer, so I changed Internet Explorer to my version of what would be a 2001-2007 Google Chrome, which I very originally called Chrome Browser.
+Now, I don't use Internet Explorer, so I changed Internet Explorer to my version of what would be a 2001-2007 Google Chrome, which I very originally called Chrome Browser.
 Here's that.

 Usually another icon you'll find below Internet Explorer is MSN Messenger, but I prefer Discord, so, as with Google Chrome, my '00s-esque Discord is named Discord Messenger.
+Here's that one, too.
 (Like Chrome Browser, the name ain't the best because I'm very stupid and can't think of a better name.)

-Also, I changed the icon for Discord's .exe file itself.
+By the way, I changed the icon for Discord's .exe file itself, too.
 I'm not gonna tell you how since this is a long enough page already.

-Also, you might ask, "What about the labels for those icons?
+With all these icons on the desktop, you might ask, "What about the label fonts for those icons?
 They are all Windows 11-ey!"

 And that question brings with it the next things we'll have to do.